-North Troy Street: The block is bounded by North Troy Street to the east, which has an existing curb-to-curb street width of approximately 26 ft and consists of 2 travel lanes and 1 parking lane on the southbound side of the street.
-While no changes are proposed to the curb-to-curb street width, the applicant is proposing to remove the existing parking lane.
-For the portion of North Troy Street adjacent to the project, the proposed streetscape will consist of an expanded 6 ft sidewalk, 5 ft landscaped buffer and an approximate 3 ft shy zone.
-For the portion north of the project, the existing sidewalk will be expanded from 4 to 6 ft.
+North Troy Street: The site is bounded by North Troy Street to the east, which has an existing curb-to-curb street width of approximately 26 ft and consists of 2 travel lanes and 1 parking lane on the west side of the street.
+While no changes are proposed to the curb-to-curb street width, the applicant is proposing to remove the existing parking lane on the west side of the street.
+The proposed streetscape will consist of a 6 ft sidewalk, 5 ft landscaped buffer and an approximate 3 ft shy zone.
 The MTP identifies this section of North Troy Street as a Neighborhood non-arterial, which recommends a 4 to 6 ft sidewalk and a 2 to 4 ft landscaping strip.
 The FMNH Plan recommends a 6 ft sidewalk, including a 5 to 6 ft landscaping strip.